-Best Samsung Galaxy Z Flip 3 cases 2021
+These are the best cases for the Samsung Galaxy Z Flip 3 smartphone

 - Beautiful contrast: Kate Spade New York Protective Hardshell

-Ring around my heart: Samsung Silicone Cover with RingStaff pick
+Ring around my heart: Samsung Silicone Cover with RingStaff Pick

 Available in a wide variety of colors, this case keeps both halves connected via a durable woven strap, and at the end of its loop is a silver flat-edged ring so that you can use it as a ring grip.
-Given that PopSockets will be almost impossible to place properly on the Flip, this case gives you dependable grip as well as an easy way to pull it out of your pocket.
+Given that PopSockets will be almost impossible to place correctly on the Flip, this case gives you a dependable grip as well as an easy way to pull it out of your pocket.

 Almost invisible: Spigen Air Skin

 This ultra-thin clear case won't detract from your Z Flip 3's beautiful colors while giving you scratch protection and avoiding bulk.
-I appreciate that the case dips down around the flashlight rather than making it a separate cutout, it helps avoid refractions in flash photos and should keep your whole case from glowing when the flashlight is on.
+I appreciate that the case dips down around the flashlight rather than making it a separate cutout.
+It helps prevent refractions in flash photos and should keep your whole case from glowing when the flashlight is on.

 Buckle up, kids: Samsung Silicone Cover with Strap

-This is one of the most flamboyant Samsung cases I've seen in years, but once you get past the initial confusion of "Why is there a seat belt on my case", this case is surprisingly functional.
+This is one of the most flamboyant Samsung cases I've seen in years, but once you get past the initial confusion of "Why is there a seat belt on my case?"
+This case is surprisingly functional.
 Rather than emulating ring grips, this is a strap grip you can get all four fingers inside for a more stable grip.
 I can't deny the allure of the Navy/Orange colorway, either.

 Hang on tight: Incipio Grip

-Available in candy apple red and understated black, this heavy-duty case adds extra grip due to its uniquely bumpy bumper.
-There are also raised rubbed nibs on the back of the phone to help it stay in place while you have it sitting on a desk or table.
+This heavy-duty case is available in candy apple red and understated black.
+This heavy-duty case adds extra grip due to its uniquely bumpy bumper.
+There are also raised rubbed nibs on the phone's back to help it stay in place while you have it sitting on a desk or table.

 Rich-feeling: Samsung Leather Cover

-It wouldn't be a Samsung flagship without a leather case option, and while the color selection here might feel slim compared to the keyring case, I'm very much digging the earth-tones here with the goldenrod yellow and deep forest green — which will match quite nicely with the Green Galaxy Watch 4.
+It wouldn't be a Samsung flagship without a leather case option.
+While the color selection here might feel slim compared to the keyring case, I'm very much digging the earth tones here with the goldenrod yellow and deep forest green — which will match nicely with the Green Galaxy Watch 4.

 Beautiful contrast: Kate Spade New York Protective Hardshell